donaldrich80/modular-gitlab-ci/docs/Getting_Started/quickstart.md

 --8<-- "variables/disable_linting.md"

 !!! info "Linters will not cause pipeline failure if errors are found (but will provide suggestions to correct them)"

+## Extending Functionality

+Additional features can be added by

+### Shell script linting

+To add a job to check shell scripting, add the following to your `.gitlab-ci.yml`

+--8<-- "lint/shell/all.md"

+## Stacking Templates

+Modules can be combined to extend functionality.

+### SAST scanning and YAML linting

+--8<-- "misc/stack-example.md"